PDC-support/hpc-intro-retired/_episodes/01-linux.md

 However, quitting your shell can be annoying if you have customized your environment and would need to start over when reopening the shell.
-Luckily there are programs so that you don't have to start over.
+Luckily there are programs to preserve your session, such as `screen`
-`screen` is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells When `screen` is called, it creates a single window with a shell in it and then gets out of your way so that you can use the program as you normally would.

 With `screen`, you can:
- - Manage persistent terminal sessions, which survive if connection crashes or if you need to abrubtly abandon your work.
+ - Manage persistent terminal sessions, which survive if connection is abruptly cut.
  - Save screen processes when logging out and resume where you left off,
  - Have multiple windows connected to the same terminal session.
  - Copy and paste (including block-copy) between different